Device management

 - -Make sure the device is on the same home network as your phone or computer.

-- -Open the MQTT details in Optimaatti before you start editing the device.
+- -Open the connection details in Optimaatti before you start editing the device.

 - -Copy values directly from Optimaatti.
 One typo is enough to break the connection.